AmigoDheena/php-invoice-generator/README.md

 - Option to include or exclude tax (18%)
 - Manage multiple company profiles ("Invoice From")
 - Add and display company banking details on invoices and PDFs
+- Client data reuse for quick invoice creation with returning clients
 - All data stored in JSON files (no SQL or DB setup needed)
 - Export invoices as PDF (using dompdf)
 - Responsive UI with Tailwind CSS
 - Edit invoices at any time
 - List and manage all invoices from the dashboard
+- Pagination for better performance with many invoices
 - Currency displayed as `Rs.` throughout the app and PDF (for Indian Rupees)
 - No database required—just PHP and file permissions